Degree Pathway for English, Literature Concentration

 3World Ready Language Track (WR track) requires successful completion of a two course sequence in a World Language (depending on placement) and three approved courses on the culture/history/literature/film related to that language, but taught in English.
 (Total of 15 credits.)
 For detailed information refer to Policies - Language Requirements in the undergraduate catalog.

 4See requirements for period electives, Theory/Composition/Language/Methods, and capstone below.
-Some students may satisfy the Diverse Traditions requirement with a 2000 level course and should consult with their advisors to be sure that they will also satisfy both the DCA & SRE ELOs.
+Some students may satisfy the Diverse Traditions requirement with a 2000 level course and should consult with their advisors to be sure that they will also satisfy both the DCA and SRE ELOs.

 A minimum of 36 credits, appropriately distributed, is required in English department courses.
-Students may not exceed the maximum of 54 credits of English department courses (not counting College Writing I & II) within the first 120 credits presented toward graduation.
+Students may not exceed the maximum of 54 credits of English department courses (not counting College Writing I and II) within the first 120 credits presented toward graduation.
 At least 66 credits must be earned outside of the major.

 In order to graduate, students must earn a cumulative 2.200 grade point average for all English department courses, with the exception of College Writing I and II.